-Cuts and wounds to skin heal at different rates depending on the wound, the individual's age and health, and factors such as infection.
+Cuts and wounds to skin heal at different rates depending on the wound, the person’s age and health, and factors such as infection.
 An abrasion is a minor injury, since only the surface layers of the skin are damaged.
-However, an incised wound can cause severe bleeding and this is a medical emergency.
+However, an incised wound (a deep cut to the skin with a sharp object) can cause severe bleeding and this is a medical emergency.
 Some wounds are more likely to encourage the growth of tetanus bacteria than others.

 The two broad categories of skin wounds include abrasions and incised wounds.